est31/minetest-mapper-cpp/README.rst

     * In the user's private directory ($HOME/.minetest)

+    * In the system directory correpsonding to the location where minetestmapper is installed.
+Usually, this would be /usr/share/games/minetestmapper/colors.txt or /usr/local/share/games/minetestmapper/colors.txt

     * For compatibility, in the current directory as a last resort.
       This causes a warning message to be printed.